joewalnes/crunchicorn/README.md

 -i --include PAT    Override --exclude.

---babelpreset PRES  Babel preset to use.
+--babelpreset PRES  Babel preset to use for transpiling JS.
 See https://babeljs.io/docs/plugins/.
                     Default is 'es2015', unless .jsx files are present, in which case it's 'react'.